Race Regulations

 5. Race Headquarter

-The Race Headquarter shall be open at the following location from 5:00 to 18:00 on June 17 (Sat) and June 18 (Sun) , 2023 at Niseko Grand Hirafu Start/Finish area.
+The Race Headquarter shall be open at the following location from 5:00 to 18:00 on June 13 (Fri) and June 15 (Sun) , 2025 at Niseko Grand Hirafu Start / Finish area.

-7. Rider Assembly, Bike check & Start for TT
+7. Time Trial: Rider Assembly, Bike check & Start

 At the Time Trial event, the rider shall assemble to the Starting area 15 minutes before the starting time.

 After the arrival at the starting area, riders stand by within the starting grid and must not leave the starting area.
-Also, we do not undertake bicycle inspection as per the COVID 19 infection prevention but in some cases, weight checks may be performed.
+Weight checks may be performed.

-8. Rider Assembly, Sign-up & Start for RR
+8. Road Race: Rider Assembly, Sign-up & Start

-Every rider who participates in 150 km or 85 km races shall be confirmed his/her start by operation verification of transponder that is undertaken at the Main Venue.
+Every rider who participates in 140 km or 80 km races shall be confirmed his/her sign-on by operation verification of transponder that is undertaken at the Main Venue.
 After that, riders should be instructed to move to the starting point.

 9. Neutral Support (TBC)

-There will be neutral support by Amer Sports Japan, Inc., (MAVIC) and SHIMANO.
+There will be neutral support by MAVIC and SHIMANO.
 Also, 6 neutral support motorbikes and 4 vehicles will be provided.
-The prepared freewheel shall be Campagnolo and Shimanogear cassette (10-speed, 11-speed).

 *Distance form finish line